lfcourtney/test-azurerm_storage_account/README.md

 # CONFIGURING VARIABLES

 To deploy this infrastructure, you need to provide your personal Azure subscription and sandbox configurations.
-The variables file `terraform.tfvars` has been provided, containing dummy data; by inputting your own values into this file, you need to specify your Azure subscription and sandbox resource group.
+To avoid repetition, these instructions use the `terraform.tfvars` variables file, containing dummy data.

 1. Initialise the working directory: Before setting up your variables, run the initialisation to download the necessary Azure providers: